yjg30737/pyqt-theme-playground/README.md

 # pyqt-theme-playground
 PyQt theme playground(qtsasstheme)

-I'm currently busy by other project and i start thinking that Qt is not for aethestic designed software.
+I'm currently busy by other project and i start thinking that Qt is not for aesthetic software.
 But hopefully someone finds this useful.

 ## Included
 * Customized widgets which i've made (slideshow, instant search bar...) - currently not being used